The widespread adoption and use of software technologies is opening new and innovative ways to improve health and health care delivery.

-Mobile medical apps are medical devices that are mobile apps, meet the definition of a medical device, and are an accessory to a regulated medical device or transform a mobile platform into a regulated medical device.
+Mobile medical apps are medical devices that are mobile apps, that incorporate device software functionality that meet the definition of a device in section 201(h) of the Food, Drug & Cosmetic Act, and are an accessory to a regulated medical device or transform a mobile platform into a regulated medical device.

 Consumers can use both mobile medical apps and mobile apps to manage their own health and wellness, such as to monitor their caloric intake for healthy weight maintenance.
-For example, the National Institutes of Health's LactMed app provides nursing mothers with information about the effects of medicines on breast milk and nursing infants.
+For example, the Centers for Disease Control and Prevention (CDC) Milestones Tracker provides checklists for parents and caretakers to see if an infant or child is meeting common developmental milestones.

 Other apps aim to help health care professionals improve and facilitate patient care.
 The Radiation Emergency Medical Management (REMM) app gives health care providers guidance on diagnosing and treating radiation injuries.
 Some mobile medical apps can diagnose cancer or heart rhythm abnormalities, or function as the "central command" for a glucose meter used by an insulin-dependent diabetic patient.

 The FDA applies the same risk-based approach to device software functions as the agency uses to assure safety and effectiveness for other medical devices.
-This guidance document provides examples of how the FDA might regulate certain moderate-risk (Class II) and high-risk (Class III) device software functions.
+This guidance document provides examples of how the FDA might regulate certain device software functions.
 The guidance also provides examples of software functions that:

 - are not medical devices,

 - are medical devices, but for which the FDA intends to exercise enforcement discretion, and

 - are medical devices and are the focus of FDA oversight.